12grapes/javascript-challenge/README.md

 ### Technical

+- This repository uses a simple Jest boilerplate to write unit tests.
+Feel free to use any other testing framework, as long as you can provide coverage analysis.
 - Have >90% of code coverage.
 A suggested test suite is provided in `assessment.test.js`, feel free to rewrite it if you would rather start with your own tests.
 - You are allowed to use any third party libraries.
 - You do not have to build a UI or an API/Server, having a self descriptive test suite is enough.